25, including 21 foreign nationals attached to Tablighi arrested

 They were arrested after their quarantine period was over.
 A court later granted them bail, an official said.

-The congregation in Delhi's Nizamuddin area turned out be a major coronavirus hotspot, following which police in every state began to track down those who had attended it.
+The congregation in Delhi's Nizamuddin area turned out to be a major coronavirus hotspot, following which police in every state began to track down those who had attended it.

 Mangaluru: Tablighi Jamaat attendee who recovered from coronavirus thanks frontline warriors